arthurtham/arthurtham.github.io/sport/index.md

             I last played in and worked for the UCI Intramural Sports leagues.</p>
             <p>I am currently interested in shoutcasting for various eSport events.
-            I used to commentate VALORANT charity games, and nowadays I commentate Tetris seasonally, also for charity. </p>
+            I used to commentate VALORANT charity games, and nowadays I commentate Tetris seasonally, also for charity.
+I now also freelance as a broadcast producer, since 2022.</p>
         </div>
     </div>
 </div>